wavesgroup/spectral-wave-models-review/slides/frontier.md

   - Great support for high-performance computing.
 * Emerging accelerator architectures like GPUs are rapidly evolving, initially driven by the video game industry and more recently by AI.
-* However, Fortran compiler vendors have not caught up with the latest GPU hardware.
+* Fortran compiler vendors (NVIDIA, AMD, Intel) are slowly catching up with their compilers generating code for GPUs.
-* This is slowly changing by the recent advances
-* An alternative approach: emulating the bulk of the wave model code with essentially a large matrix multiplication.
+* Software design of wave models needs to adapt to the new hardware.
 </section>